phalcon-orphanage/docs/en/reference/models.rst

 Profiling SQL Statements
 ------------------------
-Thanks to the underlying component Phalcon_Model called ,it's possible to profile the SQL statements generated by the ORM in order to analyze the performance of database operations.
+Thanks to the underlying component Phalcon_Model called Phalcon_Db_,it's possible to profile the SQL statements generated by the ORM in order to analyze the performance of database operations.
 With this you can diagnose performance problems and to discover bottlenecks.

+.. _Phalcon_Db: ../api/Phalcon_Db.html

 .. code-block:: php